 Most people assume DIY moving is less expensive; however, that’s not often the case.
 With professional moving solutions, the costs can actually be lower.
 When evaluating DIY vs using long distance moving professionals, it is important to weigh all the factors associated with each option while comparing the moving costs.

 Whereas renting a do-it-yourself long distance moving van looks like a great deal, a closer look at its fine print will reveal a long laundry list of hidden costs that can really add up.
-From mileage and gas to insurance for valuables, taxes, and more, moving yourself can be more costly.
+From mileage and gas to insurance for valuables, taxes, and more, moving by yourself end up being more costly.

 When considering experts for your move, be certain to get a few quotes from different long distance movers.
 From there, you can compare those quotes with your DIY estimate.
 Be sure to ask your